An overview of how sneakers evolved from sports to fashion. Thanks to comfortability and durability, sneakers are a must-have footwear.

 The History of Sneakers: From Commodity to Cultural Icon

 Sneakers were once the symbol of athleticism.
 The British refer to them as trainers.
 This iconic sportswear has transcended its primary function to become desirable attire; suited for fashion and commercial purposes.
-Today, sneakers are more of cultural merchandise and are showcased in fashion runways and street styling.
+Sneakers have become cultural merchandise today and are showcased on runways and in street style.
+Nike air Jordans, for example, has inspired several designed to match Jordan tees that complement their look and make it a one-of-a-kind item.

 In 2020, sneakers’ market value globally was rated at US$79 billion.
 Because of the worldwide uptake of this commodity, its value could hit a whopping US$120 billion in 2026.
 This tremendous growth represents a business that will take the world by storm in the future.
 With these enormous strides in the apparel industry, London’s Design Museum has developed an interest to explore how sneakers have cut an edge in the modern setup to define a unique culture.